Let's draw roughly with a perspective ruler! A course on how to draw high-speed cartoon backgrounds! !

-In this TIPS, I will show you how to quickly draw a cartoon background using a perspective ruler.
+In this TIPS, I will show you how to quickly draw a manga background using a perspective ruler.

-The main tool I use is a rectangular tool with "Create Strokes and Fills" turned on.
+The tool I mainly use is the Rectangle Tool with "Create Stroke and Fill" turned on.

-It is also explained in the video, so I highly recommend watching it.
+It is explained in the video, so I highly recommend watching it here.

 The perspective ruler snaps not only the pen, but also various shape tools.

-Drawing a rectangle with a pen requires four strokes and one bucket,
+Drawing a rectangle with a pen requires 4 strokes and 1 bucket fill,

 Architecture is basically a collection of rectangles, so if you have a background like a building,

-By actively utilizing this and reducing the number of lines drawn with a pen, work can be speeded up.
+By actively using this to reduce the number of lines drawn with a pen, work speeds up,

 I will draw a cartoon background.

-Tips for installing a perspective ruler - separate the positions of vanishing points from each other
+Tips for setting up the perspective ruler - separate the vanishing points from each other

 To install the perspective ruler, use the perspective ruler tool in the ruler tool.